Controls

 Overview

-Controls are the main building block for your forms for getting user data, diplaying information, and enforcing security.
-This section will cover the how each of these controls work, as well as the properties that can be used in your rules.
+Controls are the main building block for your forms for getting user data, displaying information, and enforcing security.
+This section will cover how each of these controls work, as well as the properties that can be used in your rules.
 For guide on the form designer interface, see Form Designer.

 Common Properties